syncfusion-content/ej2-layouts-docs/ej2-javascript/timeline/items.md

 {% previewsample "page.domainurl/code-snippet/timeline/items/opposite-content" %}
 {% endif %}

-## Defining Dot item
+## Dot item

-The [dotCss](../api/timeline#items#dotCss) property allows you to specify a class to personalize the appearance of the dot associated with each timeline item.
+You can define CSS class to set icons, background colors, or images to personalize the appearance of dots associated with each Timeline item by using the [dotCss](../api/timeline#items#dotCss) property.

-### Displaying Icons
+### Adding icons

-By using the `dotCss` property, you can define an Icon CSS class to render an icon in the timeline item.
+You can define the CSS class to show the icon for each item using the `dotCss` property.

-### Adding Images
+### Adding images

-You can use the `dotCss` property to specify a class and set background image for it which embeds an image in the timeline item.
+You can include images for the Timeline items using the `dotCss` property, by setting the CSS `background-image` property.

-### Including Text
+### Adding text

-You can also define a class using the `dotCss` property and utilize the pseudo-selector to define the content property within the CSS to showcase text directly in timeline item.
+You can display text for the Timeline items using the `dotCss` property, by adding text to the CSS `content` property.

 {% if page.publishingplatform == "typescript" %}